ksenyakom/spring_boot_web_service/web-service/errorCode.md

-30 - There is no autoincremented index after trying to add record into table `tag` 31 - There is no autoincremented index after trying to add record into table `gift_certificate` 32 - There is no autoincremented index after trying to add record into table `user_order` 404 - Not found
+30 - There is no autoincremented index after trying to add record into table `tag` 31 - There is no autoincremented index after trying to add record into table `gift_certificate` 32 - There is no autoincremented index after trying to add record into table `user_order`

+33 - Can't count giftCertificates
+34 - No tags for search found

+404 - Not found

 51 - Can not read User (id = %s)